faerber-lab/faerber-lab.github.io/_pages/about.md

   limit: 3  # leave blank to include all blog posts
 ---

 Welcome!
-I’m **Michael Färber**, Full Professor and head of the Cognitive AI Unit at ScaDS.AI, TU Dresden, Germany.
-We focus on AI research that prioritizes trustworthiness and alignment with human values.
-Particularly, our research lies at the intersection of natural language processing (e.g., LLMs), graph-based machine learning, and structured knowledge representation (e.g., knowledge graphs).
-Check out our latest <a href="/publications/">publications</a> to see what we’ve been working on.
+I’m **Michael Färber**, a full professor at ScaDS.AI, TU Dresden, Germany.
+Our group focuses on advancing AI research that prioritizes trustworthiness and alignment with human values.
+We work at the intersection of natural language processing (NLP)—particularly large language models (LLMs)—graph-based machine learning, and structured knowledge representation, including knowledge graphs.
+In addition to core AI research, we actively explore applications in scholarly domains, such as scientific literature analysis, large-scale knowledge curation, and intelligent research assistance.
 For collaboration, feel free to reach out via [email](mailto:michael.faerber@tu-dresden.de) 📧

 Explore our latest <a href='/vacancies/'>openings </a> and <a href='/student_thesis/'>thesis topics</a> to join our group.